 Now that tax season’s here, it’s important to familiarize yourself with all the deductions that are available.
-While many deductions may apply to you, today we’d like to focus on startup costs.
+While many deductions may apply to you, today we’re focusing on business startup costs deduction.

 Starting a business can carry a hefty price tag, but the upside is that you may be able to deduct some of those costs from your business tax return.
-We know the details can be confusing, but we’ll break things down for you.
+We know the details can be confusing, but here’s a breakdown for you:

 What’s considered a business startup cost?